manjunath5496/CSS-Tutorial/README.md

 <p>CSS 2.1 went to Proposed Recommendation on 12 April 2011.&nbsp;After being reviewed by the W3C Advisory Committee, it was finally published as a W3C Recommendation on 7 June 2011.</p>
 <p>CSS 2.1 was planned as the first and final revision of level 2&mdash;but low priority work on CSS 2.2 began in 2015.</p>
 <h4><span id="CSS_3" class="mw-headline">CSS 3</span></h4>
-<div class="thumb tright">&nbsp;</div>
-<p>Unlike CSS&nbsp;2, which is a large single specification defining various features, CSS&nbsp;3 is divided into several separate documents called "modules".
+<div class="thumb tright">&nbsp;Unlike CSS&nbsp;2, which is a large single specification defining various features, CSS&nbsp;3 is divided into several separate documents called "modules".
 Each module adds new capabilities or extends features defined in CSS&nbsp;2, preserving backward compatibility.
 Work on CSS level 3 started around the time of publication of the original CSS&nbsp;2 recommendation.
-The earliest CSS&nbsp;3 drafts were published in June 1999.</p>
+The earliest CSS&nbsp;3 drafts were published in June 1999.</div>
 <p>Due to the modularization, different modules have different stability and statuses.</p>
 <p>Some modules have&nbsp;<em><a class="mw-redirect" title="W3C Recommendation" href="https://en.wikipedia.org/wiki/W3C_Recommendation#Candidate_Recommendation_(CR)">Candidate Recommendation</a></em>&nbsp;(<em>CR</em>) status and are considered moderately stable.
 At&nbsp;<em>CR</em>&nbsp;stage, implementations are advised to drop vendor prefixes.</p>
 <table class="wikitable sortable jquery-tablesorter"><caption>Summary of main module-specifications</caption>